RevenueCat/iOS-Subscription-Testing/basics/sandbox.md

 1. Subscribe to a monthly subscription
 2. Install the app on a different device before the subscription expires
+3. Sign in with the same sandbox account
-3. Launch the app
+4. Launch the app
-4. If required, tap “Restore Purchases” button
+5. If required, tap “Restore Purchases” button

 Active subscription should be found and the app should change to the subscribed state.